What Happened To The Tudor North Flag?

 Why We Love The Tudor North Flag

-Tudor’s mission statement, dating back to the 1920s, has always been to offer well-built watches at an affordable price point relative to Rolex.
-For decades, this meant pairing cost-effective movements with Rolex cases and bracelets.
-Since 2012, it has largely manifested in the form of the Black Bay and Pelagos—Tudor’s Yin and Yang with Submariner-inspired designs that lean into heritage and modernity, respectively.
+Tudor’s original mission was to offer well-built watches at a more approachable price point than Rolex.
+For decades, that meant pairing cost-effective ETA movements with Rolex-made cases and bracelets.
+Since 2012, it’s meant the Black Bay and Pelagos—Tudor’s yin and yang of heritage and modern design, both rooted in the Submariner.

 Tudor North Flag and Tudor Pelagos

-The North Flag measures 40mm in diameter, 50mm lug to lug, and 13.3mm thick.
-It has a screw-down crown and 100 meters of water resistance.
-The caliber MT5621 has a silicon hairspring, full balance bridge, and 70 hours of power reserve, as displayed at 9 o’clock on the dial.
-The bezel is surrounded by a beveled black ceramic ring.
+Specs-wise, the North Flag measures 40mm in diameter, 50mm lug to lug, and 13.3mm thick.
+It has a screw-down crown, 100 meters of water resistance, and a ceramic bezel ring.
+The caliber MT5621 features a full balance bridge, silicon hairspring, and 70-hour power reserve—visible through the caseback and displayed on the dial at 9 o’clock.

 Tudor North Flag Side Profile